-ARTICLE 22 (Verbal warnings)
+ARTICLE 22 (Yellow cards)

-- 1. When an offender is given a second verbal warning, he is shown: - a.
-A blue card, when the offender is a player, goalkeeper or head coach. - b.
-A red card, when the offender is another representative of the team.
+- 1. When an offender is given a second yellow card, he is shown: - a.
+A blue card, when the offender is a player or goalkeeper, on the rink. - b.
+A red card, when the offender is a player or goalkeeper on the bench or is a representative of the team.
+In this case of red card by accumulation of two yellow cards, the red card implies only the exclusion of the match, without any other disciplinary consequences for future matches, not needing a referee's report.